react-native-device-info/react-native-device-info/README.md

   <summary>[android] - Unable to merge dex / Multiple dex files / Problems with `com.google.android.gms`</summary>

 `react-native-device-info` uses `com.google.android.gms:play-services-gcm` to provide [getInstance()][#getinstance].
-This can lead to conflicts when building the Android application.

-If you're using a different version of `com.google.android.gms:play-services-gcm` in your app, you can define the `googlePlayServicesVersion` gradle variable in your `build.gradle` file to tell `react-native-device-info` what version it should require.

 If you're using a different library that conflicts with `com.google.android.gms:play-services-gcm`, you can simply ignore this dependency in your gradle file: